 Not only do GIFs and animations capture attention, but they are a great way of drawing attention to your CTA, if used properly.

 In order to be all-inclusive, more and more marketers are adopting sound as a way of enhancing the email experience.
 This is especially helpful for the visually impaired but can also be used to provide a more rich experience in general.

 With more and more content vying for your audience’s attention, it is becoming increasingly difficult for marketers to engage potential customers and drive results.

-However, with research showing design-led companies outperform their counterparts by 228%, and the recent successes of design-led companies like Airbnb and Xero, it has never been more apparent that beautiful design can be the approach marketers need to stand out above the clutter, get their messages heard and drive results.
+However, with research showing design-led companies outperform their counterparts by 228% and the recent successes of design-led companies like Airbnb and Xero, it has never been more apparent that beautiful design can be the approach marketers need to stand out above the competition, get their messages heard, and drive results.

-When creating your next email campaign, landing page or website, use the three principles of beautiful design as guidelines to which you can review your new marketing asset.
+When creating your next email campaign, landing page, or website, review your new marketing asset using the three principles of beautiful design as guidelines.
 Ask yourself these questions:

-These days, great design is within reach of every marketer.
-By leveraging the right resources (such as beautiful stock photos & awesome icons) and combining them with the right tools (like Campaign Monitor & Squarespace, it’s easy for marketers like you to get better results from your marketing content through beautiful design.
+Great design is within reach of every marketer.
+By leveraging the right resources (such as beautiful stock photos and attractive icons) and combining them with the right tools (like Campaign Monitor and Squarespace), it’s easy for marketers like you to get better results from your marketing content through beautiful design.